codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-codefresh-account.md

 max-width="90%"
 %}

-## 1. Select your Source Control (Git) provider
+## 1. Select your Identity Provider

 First, navigate to the [Codefresh Sign Up page](https://g.codefresh.io/signup).
 Codefresh currently supports Github, Bitbucket and Gitlab as a Git provider.
 If you are using another Git provider please [contact us](https://codefresh.io/contact-us/) to discuss alternative options.
+You can also select Azure or Google as an identity provider.

 {% include
 image.html
 lightbox="true"
-file="/images/getting-started/create-account/select-git-provider.png"
+file="/images/getting-started/create-account/select-identity-provider.png"
-url="/images/getting-started/create-account/select-git-provider.png"
+url="/images/getting-started/create-account/select-identity-provider.png"
 alt="Codefresh sign-up page"
 caption="Sign-up page (click image to enlarge)" max-width="40%"
 %}

-Click on the provider that contains your Git repositories.
+The login method is not really important when it comes to git repositories as regardless of your sign-up process you can add git repositories from any of your GIT accounts in  [GIT integrations]({{ site.baseurl }}/docs/integrations/git-providers/).

->If you wish to add repositories that exist in other GIT providers, you can add them after creating your account via the [GIT integrations]({{ site.baseurl }}/docs/integrations/git-providers/).
+> Don't worry if by mistake you use multiple sign-up methods.
+As long as your email address is the same, Codefresh will automatically forward you to your account dashboard.

 ## 2. Accept the Permissions Request

-After you select the Git provider that has your repositories, Codefresh requests permission to access your Git account details.
+After you select the Identity provider, Codefresh requests permission to access your basic details (and for GIT providers to access your Git repositories).

 Don't worry, Codefresh will not do anything without your explicit approval, so don't be scared by the permissions shown in the request window.
 The permissions requested by Codefresh are needed in order to build and deploy your projects.